 One of our kids made a case for the existence of Santa:

-Dear Mommy, Santa is real because the FBI told me so, and because who else would put the Santa present under the tree; somebody has to live in the North Pole.
+Dear Mommy, Santa is real because the FBI told me so, and because who else would put the Santa present under the tree; somebody has to live at the North Pole.

 Compelling arguments by the kids.